Volkswagen e-Golf (2014 – 2020) Review

 Volkswagen e-Golf (2014 – 2020) At A Glance

-It’s just as good on larger roads with strong pace on the move.
-It’s incredibly easy to drive with a single-speed gearbox plus there are clever regenerative braking modes which, although slightly disconcerting at first, make driving in town much easier.
+It’s just as good on larger roads, with strong pace on the move.
+It’s incredibly easy to drive with a single-speed gearbox, plus there are regenerative braking modes.

-What the Golf does have on its side is familiarity.
-It’s very easy to get to grips with as, bar some different instrument dials, it's very much like any other Golf from behind the wheel.
-For those who want an electric vehicle without anything weird or wacky, the e-Golf has a lot of appeal.
+It also has familiarity on its side.
+It’s very much like any other Volkswagen Golf from behind the wheel.
+For those who want an electric vehicle without anything weird or wacky, there is plenty of appeal.